-Disassociating individuation from number and gender requires a reorganisation of the hierarchy in Figure 1 such that it can ultimately be encoded in terms of syntactic phrase structure.
-That person features reside lower than number features has been argued by Nover (1992), Trommer (2002), Harbour (2007, 2008a, 2016), Arregi & Nevins (2012).
+Disassociating individuation from number and gender requires a reorganisation of the hierarchy in (17) such that it can ultimately be encoded in terms of syntactic phrase structure.
+That person features reside lower than number features has been argued by Noyer (1992); Trommer (2002); Harbour (2007, 2008a, 2016); Arregi and Nevins (2012).
 Their argument comes from the ordering of person and number affixes, where it was noticed that person affixes strongly tend to be linearised closer to the stem of the word, and number affixes further from them.
-Under the Mirror Theory (Baker 1985, Brody 2000, Brody & Szabolcsi 2003), this points to a lower base position of person with respect to number.
-Additionally, under Harbour's (2016) theory of person and number encoding, person being introduced higher than number makes wrong predictions for possible and impossible pronoun inventories.
-Following van Urk (2018); Smith et al. (2019), I assume π to be local to the pronominal base.
-I take person to head its own projection, πP , above the nP, following recent proposals of Ruda (2021a) for Polish and Stegovec (2019) for Slovenian.
-Specifically, I assume that 1st person comprises the features [π , Participant, Speaker], 2nd person lacks the [Speaker] feature and 3rd person is represented by the person $[\pi]$ node alone, as illustrated in figure Figure 2 below.
+Under the Mirror Theory (Baker 1985; Brody 2000; Brody and Szabolcsi 2003), this points to a lower base position of person with respect to number.
+Additionally, under Habrour's (2016) theory of person and number encoding, person being introduced higher than number makes wrong predictions for possible and impossible pronoun inventories.
+Following van Urk (2018); Smith et al. (2018), I assume π to be local to the pronominal base.
+I take person to head its own projection, π P, above the nP, following recent proposals of Ruda (2021a) for Polish and Stegovec (2019) for Slovenian.
+Specifically, I assume that 1^{st} person comprises the features [π , Participant, Speaker], 2^{nd} person lacks the [Speaker] feature and 3^{rd} person is represented by the person [π] node alone (18).

-Number heads a projection further up, which I will label as #P (Picallo 1991, Bernstein 1993, Borer 2005, Acquaviva 2009, Harbour 2008b).
+Number heads a projection further up, which I will label as #P (Picallo 1991; Bernstein 1993; Borer 2005; Acquaviva 2009; Harbour 2008b).
 Since BCMS has a simple binary number system, it suffices to assume that it includes the generalised feature [#], which can have a [PL] feature as its dependant.
-Singular will be treated as the absence of number (Nevins 2011, Pesetsky 2013; see Despić 2017 for a claim that singular number is unmarked with respect to plural in Serbian).
+Singular will be treated as the absence of number (Nevins 2011; Pesetsky 2013; see Despić 2017 for a claim that singular number is unmarked with respect to plural in Serbian).
 Technically, #P will be postulated only in case it specifies plural number, i.e. #P is not projected if the noun is singular (Kratzer 2007).

 Grammatical gender heads its own projection CL(ass)P above #P. Here, CLASS will be used as mnemonic for gender, which admittedly has more complex structure and whose further modelling is outside of the scope of this paper.
 I will simply assume that CLP hosts the morphologically realised GENDER.
-In locating morphological gender above number I also follow Puškar (2018), Puškar-Gallien (2019), who argues that this constellation is indispensable for BCMS in order to derive the variability of agreement patterns found with different nominals.
-This position of number in between grammatical gender and individuation (in her case natural gender and number) has a blocking effect on agreement, which can derive agreement mismatches of nouns such as vladika 'bishop', which agree as masculine in the singular (natural gender), but as feminine in the plural (grammatical gender).
+In locating morphological gender above number I also follow Puškar (2018); Puškar-Gallien (2019) who argues that this constellation is indispensable for BCMS in order to derive the variability of agreement patterns found with different nominals.
+This position of number in between grammatical gender and individuation (in her case natural gender and number) has a blocking effect on agreement, which can derive agreement mismatches of nouns such as vladika 'bishop', which agree as masculine in the singular (natural gender), but as feminie in the plural (grrammatical gender).
 This way of modeling gender is also a precondition to deriving all other agreement patterns in the language.9

-8Puškar-Gallien (forthcoming) offers a revision of this model and provides further detail on how animacy and humanness can be encoded on the n base.
+$^{^8}$ Puškar-Gallien (to appear) offers a revision of the Puškar (2018); Puškar-Gallien (2019) model and further detail on how animacy and humanness can be encoded on the n base.